[Moderate revision–posted 7/3/24 (replaces 9/29/22 edition)]

 a.
 The nomination of a professor for the designation “Horn Distinguished Professor” is made by a department chair, Horn Distinguished Professor, or dean.
 Nominations from department chairs and Horn Distinguished Professors should be forwarded to the dean of the college in which the nominee holds professorial status.
 In the case of faculty who hold appointments split between more than one college, the dean of either college may oversee the nomination and evaluation process.
 Self-nominations are not allowed.
 Nominees not selected will be eligible for re-nomination one calendar year after notice of non-selection.
 Nominees not selected may be re-nominated without prejudice.

-c.
-The committee, comprising the PSVP, five or more Horn Distinguished Professors, and the holder of an endowed chair or professorship appointed by the PSVP, will review the nominations.
+d.
+The final review committee, comprising the PSVP, five or more Horn Distinguished Professors (who did not serve as a nominator, on the college review, or on the Horn review committee), and the holder of an endowed chair or professorship appointed by the PSVP, will review the nominations.
 The President of the Faculty Senate shall serve as a non-voting observer of the selection process.
 The committee will meet as a group to discuss the nominees in depth and in confidentiality.
 The committee will vote anonymously, and the votes will be recorded on the ballot sheet.
 The PSVP will summarize the recommendations of the committee and determine her/his support or rejection of each nominee.
 The PSVP will forward the ballot sheets to the President for concurrence and convey her/his recommendation regarding each nominee, bringing to the attention of the President any deviation from objective consideration of the nominees, as outlined in this OP.
 If the recommendation of the PSVP varies from the majority vote of the committee, the PSVP will communicate her/his recommendation in writing to the Horn Distinguished Professors.
 The President will forward her/his positive recommendations to the Board of Regents.
-If the recommendation of the President varies from the majority vote of the PSVP's advisory committee, the President will communicate her/his recommendation in writing to the voting members of the advisory committee.
+If the recommendation of the President varies from the majority vote of the PSVPs advisory committee, the President will communicate her/his recommendation in writing to the voting members of the advisory committee.
 The PSVP shall notify each nominee and her/his college dean of the status of the nomination.
-The status of the recommendations to the Board of Regents for faculty to receive this honor must otherwise remain confidential until the Board of Regents takes final action
+The status of the recommendations to the Board of Regents for faculty to receive this honor must otherwise remain confidential until the Board of Regents takes final action.

 3. Eligibility and Criteria for Selection